-2.8 Impairment of non-financial assets
+2.7 Impairment of non-financial assets

-Assets with indefinite useful lives, such as goodwill, are not amortised, but tested for possible impairment each year.
+Assets with indefinite useful lives are not amortised, but tested for possible impairment each year.
 Amortised assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognised for the amount by which the carrying amount of a given asset exceeds its recoverable amount.
 Recoverable amount represents the asset's net selling price or the value in use, whichever is higher.
 For the purpose of assessing impairment, assets are grouped at the lowest level for which separate cash flows can be identified (cash generating centres).
-Impaired non-financial assets, other than goodwill, are tested as at each balance-sheet date to determine whether there are circumstances indicating the possibility of reversing previous impairment charges.
+Impaired non-financial assets are tested as at each balance-sheet date to determine whether there are circumstances indicating the possibility of reversing previous impairment charges.

-2.9 Financial assets
+2.8 Financial assets